William H. Andrews (biologist)

-William Henry Andrews (born December 10, 1951) is an American molecular biologist and gerontologist whose career has centered on searching for a cure for human aging.
+William Henry Andrews (born December 10, 1951) is an American molecular biologist and biogerontologist whose career is centered on searching for a cure for human aging.
 Andrews is the founder and president of the biotechnology company Sierra Sciences.
 In the 1990s, he led the team at Geron Corporation that was the first to successfully identify the genes for human enzyme telomerase.
 This enzyme is responsible for preventing telomeres from shortening in human primordial germ cells (reproductive cells).

 Early life and education

 Andrews was born on December 10, 1951, to television producer Ralph Andrews and Margaret Andrews.
 As a child, Andrews was told by his father that he should grow up to become a doctor and find a cure for aging.
 Andrews graduated from Cate School in 1971.
 He graduated from the University of California, San Diego in 1976 with two BSc degrees in Biology and Psychology, and earned his Ph.D. in Molecular and Population Genetics at the University of Georgia in 1981.